 Mission

-Schjødt aims to be the first choice when the stakes are high and important values are in play.
-We want to be a clear and consistent contributor to the development of the greater society we are a part of and depend on.
+Schjødt shall be the first choice when important values are at stake.
+We shall be a strong contributor to the development of our society.

-This mission statement expresses our level of ambition.
-Our aim is to develop and maintain a culture of excellence and performance, based on common shared values, teamwork and a determination to succeed.
+Schjødt's mission statement reflects our ambition.
+We aim to build a culture of excellence and performance, grounded in shared values, teamwork, and a commitment to succeed.
 We are uncompromising in our dedication to professional expertise, business understanding and client service.
-Our ambitions motivate us to always do the best we can for our clients.
+Our ambitions motivate us always to do our best for our clients.

 Values

-In Schjødt, we have for decades sought to nurture and maintain "an engaged and fearless tradition".
-This means that we don't shy away from making bold decisions and taking a stand for our clients when necessary, or from supporting legal positions and pursuing matters that we view as important, also where they may not commercially benefit our firm.
+In Schjødt, we seek to nurture and maintain "a dedicated and unafraid tradition".
+We approach our matters with strong dedication, initiative and commitment.
+And we don't shy away from making bold decisions and taking a stand for our clients when necessary, or from supporting legal positions and pursuing matters we view as important, even when they may not benefit our firm commercially.

 Strategy

-Schjødt has for a number of years enjoyed strong growth, to the point that we are now firmly established among the largest and leading firms in Scandinavia.
-This growth has come through a combination of hard work, strong leadership and continued commitment in the whole organization, from the administration to the lawyers.
+Schjødt has enjoyed strong growth for several years, and we are now firmly established as the largest law firm in the Nordics.
+This growth is the result of hard work, strong leadership and continued commitment across the whole organisation.

-We are determined to develop further, and make Schjødt the clear leader in the Scandinavian market.
-This will require that we have a leading position in all our separate home markets, as well as utilize and benefit from our unique position as the only true tier 1 firm established all across Scandinavia, supported by our London office as center of excellence for key segments.
+We are determined to continue developing and strengthening our position as one of Europe's leading law firms.
+This will require a leading position in each of our separate jurisdictions, and we will continue to utilise our unique standing as the only true top-tier firm established across Scandinavia, with our London office serving as a centre of excellence for key segments.

 -

-Schjødt is a leading Scandinavian full-service business law firm with a team of around 280 lawyers in Norway (Oslo, Stavanger, Bergen and Ålesund), Sweden (Stockholm), Denmark (Copenhagen) and the UK (London).
-We tailor our legal advice to our clients’ professional and geographical objectives and needs.
+Schjødt is a leading Scandinavian full-service business law firm with a team of lawyers in Norway (Oslo, Stavanger, Bergen and Ålesund), Sweden (Stockholm), Denmark (Copenhagen) and the UK (London).

 -

-We have a long and proud tradition as an important player in Norway’s most recognized transactions, disputes and legal developments.
+We have a long and proud tradition as an important player in Norway's most recognised transactions, disputes and legal developments.

 -

-We regularly act on the large and complex transactions in the market, and have over the last ten years advised on more transactions than any other Norwegian law firm.
+We regularly work on the largest and most complex transactions in the market.
+Over the last decade, we have advised on more transactions than any other Norwegian law firm.
 (Source: Mergermarket)

 -